Til7701/request-sink/README.md

                         Default: 200
   -V, --version       Print version information and exit.
 Commands:
-  config  Configures default options for the request sink server.
+  config  Configures default options for the request sink server
 ```

 Just run the app and send a request to `localhost:8080`.